xoofx/xoofx.github.io/_posts/2018-04-06-porting-unity-to-coreclr.md

 ### Performance with CoreCLR

 There can be quite large difference in performance between different .NET runtime.
-That's the main reason why CoreCLR is going to be great for Unity game developers, as it will provide a significant boost in performance, by an order of **2x to 5x compare to the Mono runtime** sometimes up to x10 on some workload!
-I'm pretty sure that many Unity developers would be very happy to get this boost without having to change a single line of code in their game.
+That's the main reason why CoreCLR could be great for Unity game developers, as it will provide a significant boost in performance, by an order of **2x to 5x compare to the Mono runtime** sometimes up to x10 on some workload!
+I'm pretty sure that many Unity developers would be very happy to get this boost without having to change a single line of code in their game...

 What about IL2CPP?
 IL2CPP has been already providing quite significant performance improvements as well.
 Though on many benchmarks (on Windows MSVC, though Clang should be overall better), you will notice that the performance, on average, is still behind by a factor of 2x to .NET CoreCLR.
 You may wonder why, as the generated code is in C++?